user873475320/tz3_sensors/README.md

-REST API сервис, который принимает данные от
-"сенсора" и сохраняет их в БД. Также можно получить эти данные из БД.

-Всего в приложении имеется 4 адреса:
+The REST API is a service that receives data from the "sensor" and stores it in the database.
+You can also get this data from the database.

+There are 4 addresses in total in the application:
-1. Регистрация сенсора.
+1. Sensor registration.
-2. Добавление измерения от сенсора.
-3. Получение всех измерений.
-4. Получение количества дождливых дней.

-Приложение делится на 2 части:
+2. Adding a measurement from the sensor.
+3. Getting all the measurements.
+4. Getting the number of rainy days.

+The application is divided into 2 parts:
-1. REST API приложения.
+1. The REST API of the application.
-2. Java клиент, который отправляет данные на REST API приложение - с помощью класса RestTemplate.
+2. Java client that sends data to the REST API application - using the RestTemplate class.